 - Space maintainers – maintain space for permanent teeth when baby teeth are lost early

 At one time or another, anyone may pick up a bad habit.
 But there are some situations where a child’s parafunctional (outside of normal function) habits can actually influence the development and function of their teeth, jaws, and mouth.
 Some examples of these are persistent thumb sucking, tongue thrusting and mouth breathing.

-Various orthodontic treatments are available to help correct these parafunctional habits — and the sooner they’re taken care of, the less damage they may cause.
+Various orthodontic treatments are available to help correct these parafunctional habits.
+The sooner these habits are corrected, the less damage they may cause.
 But these potential problems aren’t always easy to recognize.
-That’s one more reason why you should bring your child in for an early orthodontic screening.
+That’s one more reason why you should bring your child in for a free orthodontic screening by age 7.

 Early detection of orthodontic problems in young children may make it easier to correct those problems in the long run.
 Waiting until all of the permanent (adult) teeth have come in, or until facial growth is nearly complete, may make correction of some problems more difficult or even impossible.
 An early childhood orthodontic evaluation can yield excellent results…Read Article

 Orthodontics is more than just moving teeth.
 Orthodontists, with their advanced training in growth and development, have a variety of techniques and appliances besides braces at their disposal to correct bite problems.
 One of these is the palatal expander, which is used to create more room for an adolescent’s permanent teeth.
 It does so by gently and gradually spreading apart the bones of the palate (roof of the mouth), which don’t permanently fuse…Read Article